-Stop engine and remove key from ignition before leaving operator's seat for any reason.
-A child or even a pet could engage an idling machine.
+To avoid bodily injury or death from unexpected startup of machine, always stop engine and remove key from ignition before leaving operator's seat for any reason.

 - 1. Lower hold-down. - 2.
-Lower header to the ground, shut down combine and remove key from ignition.
+Lower header to the ground, shut down combine, and remove key from ignition.

 - 3. Remove two M12 x 25 bolts (B) and nuts and remove crop deflector (A). - 4.
 Repeat for opposite deflector. - 5.
-Store deflectors and hardware in combine cab or an alternate safe location.
+Store deflectors and hardware in combine cab or an alternative safe location.

-Figure 3.90: Removing Deflector
+Figure 3.103: Removing Deflector